tnichols217/notes/APBiology/3/Notes/BILL/Test Topics.md

 5. Respiration

     1. 3 (or 4?) parts – study the summary chart!!!
-       1. Consists of Glycolysis, formation of acetyl CoA,
+       1. Consists of Glycolysis, formation of acetyl CoA, Krebs Cycle, then ETC

     2. Proton-motive force
+       1.

     3. Difference between hydrogen and proton